daviddeutsch/aec.valanx.org/docs/pages/start/08-signup.md

 Set Override Activation to Yes as shown above.
 You can also turn off the Joomla default welcome email as shown above with the setting Override Registration Email to Yes.

-(4) If the user fails to checkout fully with a successful payment, when he returns to the site and logs in, he will be prompted by AEC to either go to the checkout page again, or to cancel the invoice.
+If the user fails to checkout fully with a successful payment, when he returns to the site and logs in, he will be prompted by AEC to either go to the checkout page again, or to cancel the invoice.
 If he chooses to cancel he will be prompted to pick a plan again, but will NOT have to register again.

 ## Payment Plans on first Login

+TODO: Finish this section

 ## Cancelling a recurring payment